herquiloidehele/ivanbila.github.io/content/blog/how-developers-can-improve-ux/index.md

 Whether you should use Google, Twitter, Facebook, Linkedin or GitHub OAuth provider can depend based on your needs, however, more often than not, you'll use more than one OAuth provider.

-Given that Facebook and Google are the providers with the most users, I'll compare both and say why and when I'd use one over of the other.
+Given that Facebook and Google are the providers with the most users, I'll compare both and say why and when I'd use one over the other.

 Google and Facebook allow you to get almost the same information for a given user, but using one or the other might have different user experience implications to your application.